rust-lang/nomicon/src/what-unsafe-does.md

     * dangling/null/unaligned references, references that do themselves point to invalid values, or fat references (to a dynamically sized type) with invalid metadata
+        * slice metadata is invalid if the slice has a total size larger than `isize::MAX` bytes in memory
+        * `dyn Trait` metadata is invalid if it is not a pointer to a vtable for `Trait` that matches the actual dynamic trait the reference points to
     * a non-utf8 `str`
     * an uninitialized integer (`i*`/`u*`) or floating point value (`f*`)
     * an invalid library type with custom invalid values, such as a `NonNull` or